Reeceeboii/Pi-CLI/README.md

 ```

 ### The `run` command
+*Run a single command without the live view*
 ```
    summary, s          Extract a basic summary of data from the Pi-Hole top-queries, tq     Extract the current top 10 permitted DNS queries